-Cold Temperature Operation: If in an area of extreme cold, where the temperature falls below -29°C (-20°F), an SAE 0W-30 oil may be used.
+Cold Temperature Operation: In an area of extreme cold, where the temperature falls below -29°C (-20°F), an SAE 0W-30 oil may be used.
 An oil of this viscosity grade will provide easier cold starting for the engine at extremely low temperatures.
 When selecting an oil of the appropriate viscosity grade, always select an oil of the correct specification.
-See "Specification" earlier in this section for more information.
+See "Specification" earlier in this section.